mozilla/ichnaea/docs/debug.rst

 MySQL Config
 ------------

-First, lets check the database configuration.
+First, let's check the database configuration.

 In a local development environment, you can run the mysql client like this: